Daydreamer (video game)

 Daydreamer is a video game developed by Roland Studios.

 Plot

 In a distant future where the world has been taken over by aliens and undergoing a civil war, a young girl called Olivia must rescue her brother from the aliens.

 Gameplay

 Weapons at the players disposal include laser guns and flamethrowers.
 The player also has pets to assist them in tasks.
 The player encounters large bosses.
 The game is a side scroller.

 Development

 Daydreamer was showcased at the Moscone Center’s GDC Play Area at the 2015 Game Developer Conference.
 It had an unsuccessful crowdfunding campaign.

 Daydreamer has Sprite graphics, of rather high quality for its characters, contrasted by a lot of scrolling check patterns for its pause menu.

-It also features an interface designed for a gamepad, to the point where the game only displays Gamepad inputs for menues and tutorial messages even when played only a keyboard on Windows.
+It also features an interface designed for a gamepad, to the point where the game only displays gamepad inputs for menus and tutorial messages even when played only a keyboard on Windows.